-Iceland was not always THE Iceland we talk about today.
+Iceland was not always in the form we talk about it today.
 During the late 9th to the early 20th century, the early settlers on the small North Atlantic island barely had enough food.
 But those days were long gone.

 So here we are, searching for everything to see in Iceland: the sights and the scenes, the landscapes and the attractions.
 We want to see everything.

 Water has carved and shaped Iceland since its creation.
 Surrounded by the Atlantic Ocean with glaciers covers 11 % of the land area, water is never a scarce resource but nature’s gift to Iceland.

 Gullfoss waterfall, the golden waterfall, is one of the famous Golden Circle attractions.
 This powerful waterfall carries the cascade from 32 meters high in two stages before it plummets to the gorge.
 The depth of the rugged canyon can reach down to 70 meters.